ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         \

         I’m so excited for the future and whilst we will focus on the goals and push for further growth, we’ll most definitely enjoy the journey and look after one another.
 It’s a very fortunate position to be in, we’re extremely blessed”.
-      title: Speaking about passing his company down, Graham had this to say;
-  - type: column
-    column:
-      text: >-

         Gareth joined the business in 2002 aged 18 and has worked his way to the top after being appointed Managing Director in 2019.\

         \